How Often Should A Bedside Commode Be Cleaned ?

-If you are going for the easiest method you will place an absorbent pad into the liner inside the bucket which will absorb the liquids and some of the odor as well.
+If you are going for the easiest method, you will place an absorbent pad into the liner inside the bucket, which will absorb the liquids and some odor as well.

 If you don’t like putting human waste in the trash, but you don’t like the idea of cleaning either, you can use a commode liner without the absorbent pad, and empty the contents into the toilet.

 You then rinse out the commode liner a few times with water, remove it and put it, empty, into the outside trash – this way you don’t have to do all the deep cleaning and disinfecting of the commode bucket, just a quick wipe with a cloth and put it back under the seat of the commode.

 After using the bedside commode, to dispose of a commode liner, you just remove it from the commode pail and pull the ties at the top.

 Make a knot with the ties, and then another with the top of the bag, and dispose of it in the outside trash.

 Commode liners are made to be biodegradable (which is debatable) and are allowed in landfill.